SimMarkt/PyComInt/README.md

 After testing the Docker container, the configuration needs to be adjusted to the specific plant setup.
 The following points outline the usage of the communication interface:

 1. Configure the project using the YAML files located in the `config/` directory.
 (Ensure that the different servers and clients are accessible)
+2. Ensure that the Docker container has network access to all IPs - check Firewall and routing.
+(Since the Container only runs as a client, no further port adjustment is necessary)
-2. Rebuilt the Docker image to apply them in the container.
+3. Rebuilt the Docker image to apply them in the container.

 ```bash
 # Rebuild the Docker image using the 'Dockerfile'